kerschke/flacco-tutorial/docs/cm.md

 # Cell Mapping Features

-The idea of *cell mapping* is that a continuous search space is partitioned in every dimension, thus achieving a discretization of the original search space into cells.
-This discretization of a sample into a number of cells, with several points per cell, allows for an improved estimation of properties such as the *global structure* and *multimodality* of an optimization problem.
+The idea of *cell mapping* is that a continuous search space is partitioned in every dimension and thus achieving a discretization of the original search space into cells.
+This discretization of the original sample into cells allows the computation of features, which help to characterize the *global structure* or *multimodality* of an optimization problem.
+Based on this approach, three different feature sets can be computed: angle (`"cm_angle"`), convexity (`"cm_conv"`) and gradient homogeneity (`"cm_grad"`).

 # Angle

 The initial idea of the *angle features* (`"cm_angle"`) is that the best and worst values within the cells might return some insight of the underlying function's landscape.
 If those two observations lie in opposite directions, it indicates a trend within the cell.
 In that case the angle between the vectors from cell center to worst value and cell center to best value would be close to 180&deg;.
-By aggregating the angles of all cells from the grid (using the mean and the standard deviation), two features are provided.
+The angles of all cells from the grid will then be aggregated using the mean and the standard deviation.

 ```{r}
 X = createInitialDesign(n.obs = 1200, dim = 3)